 Cloud media services CIDR IP address range

-Genesys Cloud’s cloud media services CIDR block provides a smaller range of IP addresses for outbound connections to and from telephony endpoints.
-If you currently use any of these Genesys Cloud services:
+Genesys Cloud’s cloud media services CIDR block provides you with a small range of IP addresses for outbound connections to and from telephony endpoints.
+Having a smaller range of Genesys-owned IP addresses for all the Genesys Cloud media services means a reduced number of allowed connection targets on your organization’s firewall and, because all the IP addresses are owned by Genesys, ultimately improves security.

 - WebRTC stations